Chaga and COVID-19 - AlaskaChaga

 Chaga and COVID-19

-COVID-19, short for coronavirus disease 2019, is an infectious disease that first emerged in China in late 2019 before spreading around the globe.
-Symptoms of COVID-19 include fever, fatigue, coughing, shortness of breath, and loss of taste and smell.
-While most COVID-19 cases are mild, in certain individuals, it can cause blood clots, multi-organ failure, acute respiratory distress syndrome (ARDS), septic shock, and death.
+COVID-19, short for coronavirus disease 2019, is an infectious disease that first emerged in late 2019 before spreading around the globe.
+Symptoms include fever, fatigue, coughing, shortness of breath, and loss of taste and smell.
+While most cases are mild, in some individuals it can cause blood clots, multi-organ failure, acute respiratory distress syndrome (ARDS), septic shock, and death.

 Conclusion